AnthonyEdwardStark3000/ObsidianNotes/SQL  Data with Baraa.md

 # ✅ **📄 Database**

 tags: [sql, databases, roadmap, basics, learning]
 # SQL – What Is It?
-Complete Beginner Theory (Obsidian Version)
+Complete Beginner Theory

 ## 🎯 Overview
 Everything generates data.
 Your name, your mobile, bank transactions — all of them are data.